ZN3ls0n/CCNA_Labs/part2-access-control-segmentation/README.md

   <pre><code>conf t
   int {interface}
   shutdown</code></pre></li>
-<li>Port security is enabled on access switches' ports connected to client or management PCs</li>
+<li>Port security is enabled on access switch ports connected to client or management PCs</li>
 <li>There is no port security enabled on trunk links between the switch and router. </li>
 <li>Each port should limit to one configured MAC address</li>
 <pre><code>conf t